grafana/loki/README.md

 $ docker run -ti -p 3000:3000 -e "GF_EXPLORE_ENABLED=true" grafana/grafana-dev:master-377eaa891c1eefdec9c83a2ee4dcf5c81665ab1f
 ```

-In the Grafana UI (http://localhost:3000), loging with "admin"/"admin", add a new "Grafana Logging" datasource for `http://host.docker.internal:80`, then go to explore and enjoy!
+In the Grafana UI (http://localhost:3000), log in with "admin"/"admin", add a new "Grafana Logging" datasource for `http://host.docker.internal:80`, then go to explore and enjoy!

 ## Usage Instructions